I have the same disease as 1 in 100 people – but I’ve never felt lonelier

 Although coeliac disease affects many thousands of people across the UK, a lack of understanding and awareness has left me feeling increasingly isolated since my diagnosis, writes Sian Elvin – and I’m one of the ‘lucky’ ones

-I returned from a blissful holiday a couple of months ago to several missed calls from my doctor and a message to call my surgery urgently.
+When I returned from a blissful holiday a couple of months ago, I received several missed calls from my doctor and a message to call my surgery urgently.

 Coeliac disease is where the body’s immune system attacks its own tissues when gluten is eaten – which is present in wheat, barley and rye – and prevents normal digestion and absorption of food.
 There are dozens of symptoms, including fatigue, stomach pain, nausea, anaemia and neurological issues like “brain fog”.
 And if the condition is not managed, it can cause serious health complications, including malabsorption, osteoporosis, infertility and even certain types of cancer.

-There is no medication, and the only treatment for coeliac disease is adhering to a strictly gluten-free diet and avoiding cross-contamination with foods which contain gluten.
+There is no medication, and the only treatment for coeliac disease is adhering to a strictly gluten-free diet and avoiding cross-contamination with foods that contain gluten.

-This is a medical condition – not a lifestyle choice.
-People’s lack of understanding, combined with a struggle to find restaurants which will cater properly for gluten-free diets, left me feeling increasingly isolated.
+This is a medical condition, not a lifestyle choice.
+People’s lack of understanding, combined with a struggle to find restaurants that will cater properly for gluten-free diets, left me feeling increasingly isolated.

 Until my diagnosis, I didn’t realise gluten-free products aren’t truly safe unless they have been prepared and cooked in a contamination-free environment.
 For example, they can’t be fried in oil also used to cook gluten-containing items.
 I’m a very social person and having to check restaurant menus whenever I’m invited anywhere, insisting on specific catering for hen parties, weddings and events over the summer, and requesting my partner to have a kitchen free from gluten has left me feeling like a burden and takes up a lot of energy.

-Facing supermarkets remains my biggest personal challenge, where I feel self-conscious about having to check the label of almost everything I pick up, and I am always horrified at the increased cost of my shop when I reach the checkout.
+Facing going to the supermarket remains my biggest personal challenge.
+I feel self-conscious about having to check the label of almost everything I pick up, and I am always horrified at the increased cost of my shopping when I reach the checkout.

 It’s not always as bad as I make out.
 I will soon adapt to the life changes, and I have an amazing support network in my family, friends and partner.
-There are definitely more options available than a decade or 20 years ago, with gluten-free bread and pasta much improved – and I’ve managed to find some amazing communities online which offer support, advice, and healthy recipe options.
+There are definitely more options available than a decade or 20 years ago, with gluten-free bread and pasta much improved, and I’ve managed to find some amazing communities online that offer support, advice and healthy recipe options.

 Earlier this year, a petition signed by 22,000 people was brought to Downing Street calling for an end to the postcode lottery on gluten-free prescriptions.
 And to mark Coeliac Awareness Month this May, Coeliac UK is encouraging people to take its online self-assessment to check their symptoms and spread knowledge about the disease.